martingardner/CSharp-Fundamental-Class/README.md

 - for testing to work, needs to add reference to GradeBook
 - from within GradeBook.Tests folder, added reference 'dotnet add reference ../../src/GradeBook/GradeBook.csproj'

+## Solution file

+- similar to a package.json command script for js
+- new file `dotnet new sln`
+- add a project to an sln file based on csproj files `dotnet sln add src/GradeBook/GradeBook.csproj` for example.